fiatjaf/bridgeaddr/README.md

 |--------|-------------------|----------------------|
 | TXT    | _image.domain.com | https://url.to/image |

-If you want to receive comments or payment notifications:
+If you want to receive comments or payment notifications (if you don't know where to send these, I recommend https://t.me/incomingnotificationsbot or https://pipedream.com/):

 | Record | Domain Name         | Value                          |
 |--------|---------------------|--------------------------------|